ARPC/pdfservices-ruby-sdk/README.md

 - Document merge.
 See `test/pdf_services_sdk/test_document_merge.rb` for an example usage.
 - OCR.
 See `test/pdf_services_sdk/test_ocr.rb` for an example usage.

 - Html to Pdf.
-See `test/pdf_services_sdk/test_html_to_pdf.rb` for an example usage. zip file should contain the html file and any other assets html file must contain the following line...
+See `test/pdf_services_sdk/test_html_to_pdf.rb` for an example usage.
+  - zip file should contain a file named `index.html` and any other referenced assets
+  - index.html must contain the following line...
 ```<script src='./json.js' type='text/javascript'></script>```

 ## Development